juxor/afaq/markdown/secH5.md

 This can be seen from the rest of the sentence Draper truncates.
-Lenin continued by noting that people like Proudhon _"take part only to the extent that they are able, more or less, to acquire the knowledge of their age and advance that knowledge."_ {
+Lenin continued by noting that people like Proudhon _"take part only to the extent that they are able, more or less, to acquire the knowledge of their age and advance that knowledge."_ [**Op.

-Op.
 Cit.**, p.
 82f] In other words, insofar as they learn from the _"vehicles of science."_ Neither Kautsky or Lenin denied that it was possible for workers to acquire such knowledge and pass it on (sometimes even develop it).
 However this does **not** mean that they thought workers, as part of their daily life and struggle **as workers,** could develop _"socialist theory."_ Thus Lenin's footnote reiterated Kautsky's argument rather than, as Draper hoped, refute it.

 Draper turns to another footnote, which he noted _"was not directly tied to the Kautsky article, but discussed the 'spontaneity' of the socialist idea.